stayugly/lavamachine/site/content/workshops/_index.md

     If you have enough of the theory and just want to get started, then visit us at our hands-on booth.
-True to the motto learning by doing, we want to take you to the various methods of virtual illustration by the hand.
+True to the motto learning by doing, we want to take you to the various methods of virtual illustration by the hand.<br><br>

-    Events in 2019:
+    Events in 2019: <br>

-    1. Feb. - VR Malerei,VHS Düsseldorf
+    1. Feb. - VR Malerei,VHS Düsseldorf <br>

-    2. Feb. - VR Skulpturenbau, VHS Düsseldorf
+    2. Feb. - VR Skulpturenbau, VHS Düsseldorf <br>

     24. Mai - Open VR painting workshop, VHS Köln, Komed Mediapark
 imageAndImage: